 - 1. Keep hands and clothing away from rotating parts. - 2.
-Determine proper rotation BEFORE coupling motor to load. - 3.
-Check rotation by jogging or bumping.
+Before the motor is coupled to the load, determine proper rotation. - Check rotation by jogging or bumping.
 Apply power to the motor leads for a short period of time, enough to just get motor shaft to rotate a slight amount to observe shaft rotating direction. - 4.
 Three phase interchange any two (2) of the three (3) line leads.
 Single phase reconnect per the connection diagram on the motor.
-Normally Open (N.O.) motor thermostats may be used in conjunction with controls installed by an OEM.